 Hey Kids--- It's Bubble Time!

 This article pre-dates the mortgage meltdown.
 It was once art market news; then it was art market history.
-Now in 2014 it's back and more relevant than ever...
+Now in 2015 it's back, buffed, updated and more relevant than ever...

 The apex of the contemporary art market is superheated to the point of meltdown.
 Money is everywhere-- big money, all kinds, flowing freely, infused with euphoria.
-Prices are skyrocketing up and up, endlessly, exponentially; everybody wants in on the action and we're all getting very rich very fast.
-Dealers are delirious; favored artists can't create fast enough.
-Opportunists strafe the countryside for potential talent, pluck junior art stars like nuggets from the gutters and shower them promptly with the honors they will ultimately deserve.
-Isn't it the best?
+Prices of the "right artists" and at the "right galleries" are skyrocketing, endlessly, exponentially and with no end in sight.
+Everybody wants in on the action because it's becoming increasingly clear that we're all getting very rich very fast.
+Dealers are delirious; favored artists can't create salable product fast enough.
+Opportunists strafe the artscape for potential talent-- the newest freshest hottest talent-- pluck junior art stars like nuggets from the gutters, the ink barely dry on their MFAs, and shower them promptly with the honors they will ultimately deserve.
+Isn't this the best?

-Well dear artsters, there's absolutely nothing wrong with an occasional depraved dose of temporary insanity.
-It's all good, assuming you understand the underpinnings and know how to play 'em.
+Well dear artsters, there's absolutely nothing wrong with an occasional depraved dose of art-induced euphoria, or even temporary insanity.
+It's all good, assuming you understand the underpinnings aka risks and know how to play them.
 You see, this is a special time, a fantasy in reality when dreams rule the day-- a utopian moment to be savored-- as we successfully relegate lucidity, better judgment, facts, precedent and logic to the closet where we all know they belong.